soderlund91/autotag/README.md

 Stop manually tagging "Trending" or "Recommended" content.
 Let AutoTag keep your library in sync with the world.

+Perfect for Emby 4.10+, this plugin pairs perfectly with the new Home Screen management in Emby Server v4.10.0.1+.
+It allows you to populate your home screen based on Tags instead of cluttering your library with temporary Collections.
+Using tags is a perfect way to manage and sort your media without cluttering your library.

 ## 🚀 Key Features

 ### 🔄 True Synchronization